jpaulm/javafbp-websockets/README.md

 **Note:** I have included two client scripts: `chat1.html` (using `ws:`) and `chat2.html` (using `wss:`), in `...\GitHub\javafbp-websockets\src\main\resources\scripts` - see below: **Running a test**.

-Unfortunately, the JavaFBP network has to be modified to distinguish between these two cases `ws:` and `wss:`:  the optional port `OPT` on the `WebSocketReceive` component instance has to specify an IIP (Initial Information Packet) containing the string `"TLS"` to handle the WSS protocol.
+The underlying software [Java-WebSocket](https://github.com/TooTallNate/Java-WebSocket) does not support WS and WSS on the same run, so you have to specify which option you are running - TLS or non-TLS (plain text) - by means of a run-time argument - see below.
 For Test Status, see below.

 <!-- To run these clients, use Chrome, create a self-signed certificate called `keystore.jks`, indicate that it is a **trusted** certificate (for Windows use MMC), and store it in `c:\Users\<user>\AppData\Local\JavaFBP-WebSockets\security` (Windows, of course).